dantedelucia/buildkite-svmkit-examples/aws-validator-fd-ts/README.md

 - Create stake for your validator.

 Please see the [Solana Operations](https://docs.solanalabs.com/operations/) manual for more information.
-To SSH into the validator node you just created, run `./ssh-to-host` with no arguments.
+To SSH into the validator node you just created, run `./ssh-to-host 0` with no additional arguments.

 7. (Optional) Tear down the example